 I’ve spent my life studying lives of creative people in the arts and sciences.
 I’ve read more biographies of people involved in “the Liveliest Art” aka the movies than most people.
 See “The Helen Morgan Story” or “Jeanne Eagels,” two 1950s biopics.
 They laughable, not one word of truth.
 Such a shame, cos they had great casts.
 Early Paul Newman and Ann Blyth as alcoholic Morgan, and the luminous Kim Novak as tragically drug addicted Eagels, said to be one of the finest Broadway actresses even seen.
 Yet Hollywood discarded any resemblance to their real lives.
 Horrible stories, horrible movies.
 Yet Hollywood keeps churning out crap bios.
 With no apologies.

-I dedicate this book to truth seekers and those souls brave enough to confront their past and share it, no matter how painful, regretful, and mostly, joyous.
+I dedicate all I write to truth seekers and those souls brave enough to confront their past and share it, no matter how painful, regretful, and mostly, joyous.
 Let the fun begin!